Bombay Girl

-Bombay Girl is a 1994 Hindi-language pop album by Indipop star Alisha Chinai.
-The album marked a rebranding of the singer from the western image and sound of the platinum-selling Babydoll and Madonna albums for HMV, to a new more wholesome image for Magnasound.
+Bombay Girl is a 1994 Hindi-language pop album by Indian pop singer Alisha Chinai.
+The album marked a rebranding of the singer from the western image and sound of the platinum-selling Babydoll and Madonna albums for His Master's Voice, to a new more wholesome image for Magnasound.
 It was first released in May 1994 on Cassette and later, in January 1995 on CD.
+It was also Sonu Nigam's first Indipop album.